EDIrb/EDI/README.md

 ## Usage

-Jarvis is an application framework for building Chat bots to integrate with your Slack chatroom.
+Jarvis is an application framework for building Chat bots to integrate with your Slack chat room.
 It ships with a number of useful and funny built-in services, but it also provides and easy DSL for creating your own services.

 ### Generating a new chat bot